CASA0021Group5/GPP/README.md

 ## Initial Prototyping

-Here's an example of an initial rapid prototype on the shape of our device.
-This was was before our lighthouse idea.
+Here's an example of an initial rapid prototype of the shape of our device.
+This was before our lighthouse idea.
 ![First Prototype](Images/Pitch1.jpg)

-We also tried experimenting with a wooden base, to give it a warm, home like feeling.
+We also tried experimenting with a wooden base, to give it a warm, home-like feeling.
 ![Wooden Base](Images/woodbase.jpeg)

-This was after our lighgthouse idea had been finalised, however the boat was too small and it lacked colour.
+This was after our lighthouse idea had been finalised, however, the boat was too small and it lacked colour.
 ![Version1](Images/initialversion1.jpeg)

 We decided to keep the colours on the lighthouse minimalistic